Global MNC Tax Complexity Survey

 Tax Audits

-Tax audits describe the examination of the tax returns by the tax authority as well as the extent to which they can be anticipated and prepared by MNCs.
+Tax audits describe the examination of the tax returns by the tax authority as well as the extent to which they can be anticipated and prepared.

-Rules or written guidelines that clearly outline the tax audit process exist in about three quarters of countries.
-Even though this suggests uniformity in the performance of tax officers, in 70 of 95 countries the inconsistency of tax officers’ decisions is perceived as the most serious problem in the tax audit process.
-This contrast may exist because tax audit guidelines often leave discretion to tax officers, which leads to varying decisions on similar cases from officer to officer or even inconsistency with the same officer.
+Rules or written guidelines that clearly outline the tax audit process exist in 73 of 98 countries.
+Even though this suggests uniformity in the performance of tax officers, in 71 of 98 countries the inconsistency of tax officers’ decisions is perceived as the most serious problem in the tax audit process.
+This discrepancy may exist because tax audit guidelines often leave discretion to tax officers, leading to inconsistent decisions on similar cases from officer to officer, and even within the same officer.

 Individual responses are aggregated at country level.

 Digitalization is fundamentally reshaping many legislative and administrative processes world-wide.
-Nevertheless, not all processes are affected in the same way.
-Therefore, we included a new question in our 2020 and 2022 survey about the extent to which digital technologies have changed the different processes and feature of the tax framework.
+However, not all processes are affected in the same way.
+Since 2020, our survey has included a question assessing the extent to which digital technologies have changed the different processes and features of the tax framework.

-In 77 of 95 countries, filing and payment has changed the most due to the use of digital technologies in the last two years.
-For example, both the remittance of tax payments and the transmission of tax returns are rather standardized procedures in which digital technologies can be introduced comparably easily.
+In 94 out of 98 countries, filing and payment is perceived to have changed the most due to the use of digital technologies in the last two years.
+For example, both the remittance of tax payments and the transmission of tax returns are rather standardized procedures in which digital technologies can be introduced comparatively easily.
+Although filing and payment remains the leading area of digital transformation, the pace of change has slowed slightly in recent years.

 Individual responses are aggregated at country level.

-The Organisation for Economic Co-operation and Development (OECD) is one of the main players in the international tax environment.
-In the following section, we therefore present the major changes in tax complexity in 2022 as compared to our 2020 Global MNC Tax Complexity Survey for the OECD member countries.
-The 38 member countries are among the most developed countries worldwide and almost exclusively represent high-income economies.
+The OECD is one of the main players in the international tax environment.
+In the following section, we therefore present the major changes in tax complexity observed in 2024 as compared to our 2022 Global MNC Tax Complexity Survey for the OECD member countries.
+The 38 member countries are among the world’s most developed economies and almost exclusively represent high-income countries.

-Our results indicate that respondents in more OECD countries, on average, agree that tax complexity has substantially increased in the last two years (see above).
+Our results indicate that respondents in more OECD member countries, on average, agree that tax complexity has substantially increased in the last two years (see Page 17).
 In addition, we observe that tax complexity has an increasing impact on MNCs’ business location decisions.
-Respondents in OECD countries in 2022, on average, disagree less (11.71 percentage points) with the statement that tax complexity will be one factor forcing MNCs to relocate their business activities to other countries.
-In fact, 10.81% of respondents from an OECD country agree with the statement that tax complexity is a factor driving MNCs to relocate their business activities (vs. 0% in 2020).
+The share of respondents in OECD countries who disagreed with the statement that tax complexity will drive MNCs to relocate remained unchanged between 2022 and 2024.
+In contrast, respondents in 13.51% of OECD countries, on average, agree with the statement that tax complexity is a factor driving MNCs to relocate their business activities (vs. 10.81% in 2022).

 Individual responses are aggregated at country level.
 If the country response lies between two response categories, it is attributed to the nearest category.